 Australian MPs See How Japan Uses Our Coal To Lower Emissions, Boost Energy SecurityDownload media release

-A bipartisan delegation of Federal Members of Parliament has visited Japan this week to learn more about the vital role played by Australian coal in providing energy security and supporting Japan’s
+A bipartisan delegation of Federal Members of Parliament has visited Japan this week to learn more about the vital role played by Australian coal in providing energy security and supporting Japan’s advanced steel industry.

 The visit was organised by the Australian coal industry through the COAL21 Fund and was led by former Deputy Prime Minister and Minister for Trade and current Whitehaven Coal Chairman Mark Vaile.